Composite building: Example

 The first phase of Metropole Building (Blocks A and B) was built in 1967.
 The second phase was built in October 1972.
 The complex is split into four blocks, each with 25 storeys.
 Blocks B and C are connected with corridors, which are found in the public housing estates.
 The complex has 1,037 units.

 The ground floor to the third floor is home to Metropole Mall, a large, old, shopping place that houses Fu Lum Group, Saizeriya store, Café de Coral shop, Wellcome store, a Jusco shop, Fortress shop, Bossini store, G2000 store and Hung Fook Tong store.

 In 2010, Metropole Building underwent a significant renovation. lifts were replaced, and lobbies, corridors, pipes and other facilities were modernized.

 During the 1967 Hong Kong riots, the Metropole Building and Kiu Kwan Mansion became a target for leftist rioters.
-Royal Hong Kong Police and the UK Army searched these buildings for suspected leftist rioters.
+Royal Hong Kong Police and the British Army searched these buildings for suspected leftist rioters.